lissue/behaviorclone/README.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, such as the left turn leading to the bridge.
 To improve the driving behavior in these cases, I added more of the manual driving at the locations to the training and validation datasets.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The video can be found [here](./run1.mp4).

 #### 2. Final Model Architecture